-Before analyzing the relative adjustment speed of the real official and the real parallel exchange rate, we examine the behavior of the parallel market premium.
-Let e{Ot} and e{Pt} be, respectively, the official and the parallel market rate in logarithms.
-The parallel market premium is given by $e{Pt} - e{Ot}$.
+Before analyzing the relative adjustment speed of the real official and the real parallel exchange rate, we first address some known issues concerning the behavior of the parallel market premium.
+Let $e{Ot}$ and $e{Pt}$ be, respectively, the official and the parallel market rate in logarithms.
+The parallel market premium is given by $e{Pt} - e{Ot}$ .
 Although infrequently done, a monetary authority may adjust the official rate to reduce currency misalignments.
-If the parallel market premium is a good gauge of the degree of misalignment and a useful guide for setting the official rate, the official and parallel exchange rates should not drift too far apart.
+If the parallel market premium is a good gauge of the degree of misalignment and a useful guide for setting the official rate, the official and parallel rates should not drift too far apart.
 It follows that a long-run stationary relationship likely exists between these two rates.
-Theoretical models - including portfolio balance models (Dornbusch et al, 1983; Phylaktis, 1991) and monetary models (Kouretas and Zarangas 1998; Phylaktis, 1996) - also suggest the parallel market premium be stationary with the official and parallel exchange rates moving in the same proportion over the long run (see also Appendix A).
+Theoretical models - including portfolio balance models (Dornbusch et al., 1983, Phylaktis, 1991) and monetary models (Phylaktis, 1996, Kouretas and Zarangas, 1998) - also suggest that the parallel market premium is stationary (see also Appendix A).

-This study examines time series data from 24 developing countries for which exchange rate and price data are available for both BW and post-BW periods.
-Data on both monthly consumer prices and official exchange rates were taken from the IMF's International Financial Statistics database.
-As studied by Reinhart and Rogoff (2004), parallel market rates are from various issues of Pick's Currency Yearbook and Pick's World Currency Report (later became the World Currency Yearbook).
+This study examines time series data from 24 developing countries for which exchange rate and price data are available for both the BW and the post-BW period.
+Data on both monthly consumer prices and official exchange rates were obtained from the IMF's International Financial Statistics database.
+Data on parallel rates were taken from Reinhart and Rogoff's (2004) dataset, which was compiled from various issues of Pick's Currency Yearbook and Pick's World Currency Report (which later became the World Currency Yearbook).
 All exchange rates are expressed in units of foreign currency per U.S. dollar.
-Dictated by data availability, the sample data cover the period January 1957 through December 1998.3 The countries under study include Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, Egypt, El Salvador, India, Israel, Korea, Malaysia, Mexico, Morocco, Pakistan, Paraguay, Philippines, South Africa, Sri Lanka, Thailand, Uruguay, and Venezuela.
-Even during the post-BW period, these countries chose to have official pegs or crawls (with fixed or limited flexibility in rates) against the U.S. dollar most of the time.
+Dictated by data availability, the sample data cover the period January 1957 through December 1998.
+The